 However, you must know how to use them effectively.
 Not everyone likes pop-ups.
 In fact, it’s believed that 69% of users have pop-up blockers.

 Businesses use a variety of techniques to force people to avoid using pop-ups but they may not always be effective.
-The key lies in creating attractive pop-ups and placing them at the right time.
+The key lies in creating attractive pop-ups and placing them in the right place.

 Targeted & personalized pop-ups work like a charm.